EMugisha2/alu-higher_level_programming/README.md

- #look alive
+ this is the invisible readme that no one will read

- this is the fie i always trip on check through the flight ay
+trust your gut kid..